undo1978/ChatGPT-Micro-Cap-Experiment/Experiment Details/Prompts.md

 Analysis Plan (the ordered checks you’ll run next; e.g., stop-risk review, liquidity sanity check, catalyst calendar needs, position sizing audit).

 End with: “ACKNOWLEDGED.
-READY TO PROCEED?”"
+READY TO PROCEED?”

+"

 **Note: By no means am I a "prompt engineer."
 I came up with these off the top of my head.
 If you have prompts you would like to use, email me and I will be sure to credit you!**